eduvpn/documentation/SERVER_DISCOVERY.md

-This document describes the discovery of VPN servers.
+# Server Discovery

 **WORK IN PROGRESS**

-Two URLs are relevant:
+This document describes how eduVPN applications find out about eduVPN servers.

+Two JSON documents are available to facilitate eduVPN server discovery:

 - Server List: `https://disco.eduvpn.org/server_list.json`
 - Organization List: `https://disco.eduvpn.org/organization_list.json`

+## Server List

-The "Server List" file contains a list of _all_ known VPN servers, both "Secure Internet" and "Institute Access".
+The "Server List" contains a list of _all_ eduVPN servers.
+In this list we distinguish between two _types_ of servers (`server_type`):

+- Secure Internet: in case a user has access to _any_ one of the "Secure Internet" servers, the user can use _all_ of them;
+- Institute Access: for exclusive use by users belonging to the organization running the service and that can log in to this service.

+The "Secure Internet" servers are named after the country they are in, e.g.
+"The Netherlands".
+The "Institute Access" servers are named after the institute they belong to, e.g. "Radboud University".

     {
-      "v": "2020-05-04T12:04:29+00:00",
       "server_list": [
         {
           "server_type": "institute_access",